Mohammed-Alrushud/-KSU_Helpdesk_DB/README.md

 # -KSU_Helpdesk_DB

-A database project for managing IT helpdesk operations, developed for the IS230 course at King Saud University.
+A database project for managing IT helpdesk operations, developed for the IS230 course.

 ## Features
 - ER design for users, tickets, technicians, fixes, and relationships